Auto-Sklearn 2.0: Hands-free AutoML via Meta-Learning: Part I: Portfolio Successive Halving in

 First, we restricted the search space to contain only iterative algorithms and no more feature preprocessing.
 This simplifies the usage of SH as we only have to deal with a single type of fidelity, the number of iterations, while we would otherwise have to also consider dataset subsets as an alternative.
 This leaves us with extremely randomized trees~\citep{geurts-ml06a}, random forests~\citep{breimann-mlj01a}, histogram-based gradient boosting~\citep{friedman_as2001a,ke-neurips2017a}, a linear model fitted with a passive aggressive algorithm~\citep{crammer-jmlr2006a} or stochastic gradient descent and a multi-layer perceptron.
 The exact \configspace{} can be found in Table~\ref{tab:configspace} of the appendix.

 Second, because of using only iterative algorithms, we are able to store partially fitted models to disk to prevent having no predictions in case of time- and memouts.
-That is, after $2, 4, 8, \dots$ iterations we make predictions for the validation set and dump the model for later usage.
+That is, after $2, 4, 8, \dots$ iterations, we make predictions for the validation set and dump the model for later usage.
+We provide further details, such as the restricted search space, in Appendix~\ref{app:practical-considerations}.